filipecn/my_website/content/post/vtables-vs-switches.md

 with a `switch` each array element and cast the pointer to the correct type before calling the `spell` function.

-I run a bunch of times each program above and I got the following times (`start` - `end` in each code) in average:
+I ran a bunch of times each program above and I got the following times (`start` - `end` in each code) in average:

 | Solution     | time (ms) |
 |--------------|--------|